Skip to main content

 Physics Minor

-If you are majoring in engineering, mathematics, chemistry or other sciences and have an interest in physics, the minor in physics will give you concrete expertise and a path to a broad range of careers.
-A flexible mix of core and upper division courses will train you in basic and advanced concepts in theoretical and applied physics and impart technical knowledge and problem-solving skills.
-The advantage of a minor in physics is that it allows you to concentrate on the field of physics that interests you, be it modern electronics or classical physics.
+If you are majoring in engineering, mathematics, chemistry or other sciences and have an interest in physics, the physics minor will give you concrete expertise and a path to a broad range of careers.
+A flexible mix of core and upper division courses will train you in basic and advanced concepts in theoretical and applied physics and impart knowledge and problem-solving skills.
+The advantage of a minor in physics is that it allows you to concentrate on the field of physics that interests you, from modern electronics to classical physics and everything in between.

-Students pursuing a minor in physics take courses within the nationally recognized Paradigms in Physics curriculum which gives students broader instruction in problem solving across the various sub-fields of physics: electromagnetism, quantum mechanics, materials physics, statistical physics.
+Students pursuing a minor in physics can take courses within the nationally recognized Paradigms in Physics curriculum, which gives students broader instruction in problem solving across the various sub-fields of physics including electromagnetism, quantum mechanics, materials physics, and statistical physics.

 Curriculum and requirements